toncho11/DosWindowsNet/README.md

   * message window
   * progress bar window
   * login window
-  * list window (in progress)
+  * list window

-There is a support for 1 level windows overlapping.
+There is support for 1 level windows overlapping.
 So one window over another window will visualise correctly.
-Closing the second window will restore the integrity of the first one.
-But there are limitations
+Closing the top window will restore the integrity of the bottom one.
+But there are limitations.

 ## Applications
   * email.exe - an application that allows you to check your email from the Windows or Linux console.
 If you use Gmail and 2-Step-Verification then you need to use [Application Password](https://support.google.com/accounts/answer/185833?hl=en) instead of your main password.